Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Results

-\paragraph{Computational Resources.} We conducted all training and evaluation of the CcGAN and cLDM frameworks on fluid, E-field, and calcium imaging datasets using NVIDIA RTX 6000 GPUs with 24GB of memory.
-The number of trainable parameters for each model is summarized in Table \ref{model_size}, and the runtime for each simulation is reported in Table \ref{table:methods_runtime}.
+\textbf{Computational Resources.} We conducted all training and evaluation using NVIDIA RTX 6000 GPUs with 24GB of memory.
+The number of trainable parameters for each model is summarized in Tab. \ref{model_size}, and the runtime for each simulation is reported in Tab. \ref{table:methods_runtime}.
 The evaluation runtime was measured using a batch size of 64 samples.